1997 EV1 Traction Battery t-pack Thermal Modifications

 exiting the t-pack via vent holes in both the 1) rear DS (driver's side)

-air cooling to the t-pack regardless of the outside temperature.
-If it was too cold
+provided ambient air cooling to the t-pack regardless of the outside

-fans would push air at their maximum rate to attempt to cool the t-pack.
-This
+rate to attempt to cool the t-pack.
+This was a poorly thought-out design

-pack overheating further stressing the already marginal
+overheating further stressing the already marginal battery

-battery modules to failure.
+modules to failure.

 The '99 EV1's design made a number of improvements, but